Lab B1: AMM DEX ("Build-your-own-Uniswap" Lab)

 The figure above shows the workflow of the fixed-rate AMM you are going to build.
 Initially, two token contract accounts i.e., TokenX and TokenY are created by deploying the extended BaddToken you built in Exercise 2.

 In Step 1, trader Alice approves $x$ units of TokenX from her account (EOA) to the AMM Pool's contract account (CA).
 In Step 2, Alice calls the Pool's function swapXY(dx).
 Upon receiving Alice's transaction, the Pool internally calls TokenY's transfer function to transfer $dy$ units of TokenY to Alice (Step 3).
-The Pool also internally calls TokenX's transferFrom function to transfer Alice's $dx$ units of TokenX to Bob, spending the allowance (Step 4).
+The Pool also internally calls TokenX's transferFrom function to transfer Alice's $dx$ units of TokenX to the Pool, spending the allowance (Step 4).

 In this exercise, you can consider that $dy/dx = 2$.
 Implement the AMM smart contract using the following interface.